On the rigidity of Arnoux-Rauzy words: Decomposition lemmas and proof of Lemma .

 We now apply Assertion (\ref{prop:ii}) of Proposition \ref{prop:central} to $l=i'$ and $t=i'-s$.
 Let $r$ stand for the number of $\overline{a}$'s after $k+1$.
 One has $r\geq i- (i'-s) $, i.e., $r \geq s$.
 Hence there are at least $s$ occurrences of the letter $a$ in $ Z_{\sigma^n}$ starting from index $k+1$.
 This gives $s$ occurrences of $\overline{a}$'s in $Z_{\tau^m}$ starting from index $k+1$ ($k'>k+s+1$ from above).
 Hence, we have $Z_{\sigma^n}[k+1,k+s]={a}^{s}$, $Z_{\tau^m}[k+1,k+s]=\overline{a}^{s}$.
 Summing up, we have equal numbers of $a$'s in the prefixes of length $k+s$, and hence they are equal as substitutions by Assertion (1) of Proposition \ref{prop:prefix2}, \end{itemize}

 {\bf Case 3.} We now assume that $k<i' < k+p$.
 We distinguish two cases, whether $i$' belongs to the central part of $Z_{\sigma^n}$ or not.

 {\em Case 3.1.} Let us assume that $i$' is not in the central part of $\sigma$.
-We will show that we can denormalize the prefix of length $i'$ of $Z_{\tau^m}$ to find $\sigma$.
+We will show that we can denormalize the prefix of length $i'$ of $Z_{\tau^m}$ to find $\sigma$ as a prefix of some word over $\A\cup \overline{\A}$ representing $\tau$.
 To do this, we count the numbers of occurrences of $a$ and $\overline{a}$ in the prefix of length $i'$, show that they are the same and apply Proposition \ref{prop:prefix2}.

 Consider the largest index $t$ of occurrence of a letter distinct from $a$ before the position $i'$; let $b$ stand for this letter.
 Since $k<i'$ by the conditions of Case 3 and since $i'$ is not in the central part of $\sigma$, we have $k<t<i'$.